 The next day of our NYC trip, we decided on a later start and took the subway over to Greenwich Village.
 It was a sunny cool spring day with a little wind, unlike the rainy day before.
 We walked over to Washington Square Park to see the Washington Arch the park view was amazing.
 We sat there for awhile just taking it in and people watching.

 Then we walked through Greenwich village, a neighborhood full of small artisanal stores, markets, restaurants, churches, gardens, and parks.

-After an enjoyable mid-morning walk we found our way to Chelsea Market.
+After an enjoyable mid-morning walk, we found our way to Chelsea Market.
 As an avid food network and travel channel watcher, this was a major destination.
 Even though it was a Tuesday afternoon, the place was packed with locals getting lunch.

 We first walked to Lucy’s Whey a small artisans cheese shop where we ended up buying two blue cheese, wedges including one made of goat milk, and one creamy goat milk wedge with black truffles in it.

 After exploring, we ended up getting in the very long line for Los Tacos No 1.
 The place everyone says to go for tacos.
-I got one pork carnitas and one carne asada taco both with everything on them and shared an Horchata with Luke.
-With minimal seating, many people were sitting on steps or leaning against a wall to eat.
+I got one pork carnitas and one carne asada taco both with everything on them and shared an Horchata with L. With minimal seating, many people were sitting on steps or leaning against a wall to eat.
 We were luck to find a small standing table at one corner of the market to enjoyed our street tacos.

 I know everyone swears they are the best, for me they were the best I’ve had in New York state, but I would say the were on par with most of what I’ve had in SoCal.